Medal Artists of New Zealand 25th Anniversary Exhibition: Regroup Reflect Regenerate

 This exhibition looks to the past, present and future practices of an impressive group of 33 medal artists.
 With over 200 medals on display, the exhibition celebrates the 25 year journey of the Medal Artists of New Zealand (MANZ).
 The works represent contemporary medal art, which embraces freedom of design including choice of subject, material and composition.

 The exhibition has been developed around three core ideas:

 Regroup to include and acknowledge past and present members, by the display of a small number of works by each artist.
 Reflect individual and collective achievements, trials and tribulations on the national and international stage.
-The experiences gained and lessons learnt.
+The experiences gained and lessons t.
 Regenerate, celebrate and be inspired by the progress by members and that of their peers, pointing toward the future of New Zealand Medal Art.